-Similar to Apple's AirPlay and Spotify Connect, what Google is now referring to as 'Chromecast built-in' to the public and 'Google Cast' to developers is another technology that lets you easily control media with apps and yes, voice in your smart home.
+Similar to Apple's AirPlay and Spotify Connect, what Google refers to as 'Chromecast built-in' (formerly, of course, Google Cast) is another technology that lets you easily control media with apps and, yes, voice in your smart home.

 What is Chromecast built-in?

-In a nutshell, it's a technology built by Google that works over Wi-Fi to let you send or 'cast' media from your phone, tablet or computer to compatible speakers and TVs.
+In a nutshell, it's a technology built by Google that works over Wi-Fi to let you send or 'cast' media - whether that be streaming movies, TV shows, music, podcast or radio - from your phone, tablet or computer to compatible speakers and TVs.

 The Cast controller can be an iPhone, iPad, Android smartphone or tablet, Mac, Windows laptop or Chromebook.
-Essentially it turns your phone into your remote control.
+Essentially, it turns your phone into your remote control.

-The way it works, at its simplest, is this: you go to a supported mobile app - which includes YouTube, Google Play Movies + TV, Netflix, BBC iPlayer, HBO Now - or the Chrome browser, find something to watch and hit the Cast button.
+The way it works, at its simplest, is this: you go into a supported mobile app to stream content β a list which includes YouTube, Google Play Movies + TV, Netflix, BBC iPlayer, and HBO Now β or the Chrome browser, find something to watch and hit the Cast button.

-As for voice controls, if you have a Google Assistant device and a Chromecast you can say commands like "Hey Google, cast House of Cards" and even set up your personal profile via Voice Match.
+As for voice controls, if you have a Google Assistant device and a Chromecast you can say commands like, "Hey Google, cast Stranger Things" to see the Netflix show on the big screen, and even set up your personal profile via Voice Match.